Eclipse-SDV-Hackathon-Chapter-Two/ASAP/README.md

 ## How to get this to run

 1. start dev container

-Ideally in separate terminal instances inside your devcontainer:
+2. in separate terminal instances inside your devcontainer, run the following:

-2. ``restart-shift2sdv``
+   1. ``restart-shift2sdv``
-3. ``cd webserver && python3 manage.py runserver``
+   2. ``cd webserver && python3 manage.py runserver``
-4. ``ecal_play -m measurements/2024-11-19_15-45-14.870_measurement/``
+   3. ``ecal_play -m measurements/2024-11-19_15-45-14.870_measurement/``
       1. or wherever you have demo measurement data to play with eCal..
-5. Open the webserver on localhost:8000
+3. Open the webserver on localhost:8000

 ## Technologies used
 - [Ankaios](https://projects.eclipse.org/projects/automotive.ankaios)